List of San Francisco Giants no-hitters

-Amos Rusie threw the first no-hitter in Giants history on July 31, 1891; the most recent no-hitter was thrown by Chris Heston on June 9, 2015.
-Five left-handed pitchers have thrown no-hitters in franchise history.
-The other ten pitchers were right-handers, including the most recent no-hitter author, Heston.
+Amos Rusie threw the first no-hitter in Giants history on July 31, 1891; the most recent no-hitter was thrown by Blake Snell on August 2, 2024.
+Six left-handed pitchers have thrown no-hitters in franchise history, including the most recent no-hitter author, Snell.
+The other ten pitchers were right-handers.
 Tim Lincecum and Hall of Famer Christy Mathewson are the only pitchers to throw more than one no-hitter in a Giants uniform.
 Ten no-hitters were thrown at home and seven on the road.
 The Giants threw one in April, two in May, five in June, five in July, one in August, and three in September.
 The longest interval between no-hitters was between the games pitched by Hubbell and Juan Marichal, encompassing 34 years, 1 month, and 7 days from May 8, 1929 till June 15, 1963.
 Conversely, the shortest interval between no-hitters was between the two games pitched by Lincecum, a period of 347 days.
 The Giants have no-hit the Philadelphia Phillies and San Diego Padres the most, doing so three times each—Wiltse in 1908; Jeff Tesreau in 1912; Jesse Barnes in 1922; Jonathan Sánchez in 2009; and Tim Lincecum in 2013 and 2014.
 Every Giants no-hitter has been a shutout (which is likely, but not a given, considering baserunners can reach, advance, and score by methods other than hits).
 The most baserunners allowed in a no-hitter was five, which occurred in Lincecum's first no-hitter.
-Of the 17 no-hitters, four have been won by a score of 1–0, more common than any other result.
+Of the 18 no-hitters, four have been won by a score of 1–0, more common than any other result.
 Those 1–0 no-hitters were attained by Christy Mathewson in 1905, Wiltse in 1908, Juan Marichal in 1963, and Gaylord Perry in 1968.
 The largest margin of victory in a Giants no-hitter was an 11–0 win by Carl Hubbell in 1929.
 Matt Cain is tied with Sandy Koufax for the most strikeouts in a perfect no-hitter with 14.